 - Address of the page accessed

 - Address of the website visited previously (referrer)

 - Name and version of your browser/operating system (if transmitted)

-These data are stored in our systems' log files.
-These data are not stored together with the user's other personal data.
+The data is saved in our systems' logfiles.
+This data is not stored together with other personal data relating to the user.

-The legal basis for the temporary saving of data and log files is Article 6 (1) lit. f GDPR.
-Storage occurs in log files in order to ensure the website's functionality.
-The data also help us optimize the websites, eliminate malfunctions and ensure our IT system security.
-Our legitimate interest in data processing pursuant to Article 6 (1) lit. f GDPR also lies in such purposes.
+The legal basis for the temporary saving of data and logfiles is Article 6, para.
+1, lit. f GDPR.
+Data is saved in logfiles in order to ensure the functional capability of the website.
+In addition, the data serves to optimize the websites, eliminate faults and ensure the security of our IT systems.
+These purposes also constitute our legitimate interest in data processing according to Article 6, para.
+1, lit. f GDPR.

-The data are deleted as soon as they are no longer required to achieve the purpose for which they were gathered.
-If data are gathered for the provision of the website, this is the case if the respective visit is ended.
-In the instance that data are stored in log files, this is the case after seven days at the latest.
-Storage above and beyond this period is possible.
-In this case, the users' IP addresses are deleted or removed so they can no longer be allocated to the visiting client.
+The data is deleted as soon as it is no longer required in order to fulfil the purpose of its collection.
+In the case of the collection of the data for the purpose of providing the website, this applies when the session in question is finished.
+In the case of saving data in logfiles, this applies after a maximum of seven days.
+Saving of data beyond this period is possible.
+In this case, users' IP addresses are deleted or altered so that they can no longer be attributed to the accessing client.

 C. Web analysis

-- Previously visited URL (referrer), if communicated by the browser
+- Previously visited URLs (referrers) if transmitted by the browser

 - Name and version of the operating system